 Remark 7.12 (Local adaptation of AMG).
-In AMG methods, it is not important whether S smooths the error in any geometric sense or not.
-On the contrary, the key point is that the error after smoothing sweeps can be characterized algebraically to a degree which makes it possible to construct coarse levels and define interpolations which are locally adapted to the properties of the given smoother.
+In AMG methods, it is not important whether the smoother S smooths the error in a geometric sense.
+Rather, the key point is that the error after smoothing sweeps must be characterized algebraically to a certain degree, making it possible to construct coarse levels and define interpolations locally adapted to the given smoother's properties.